kbase/taxonomy_re_api/README.md

 The RPC `"result"` field has the following JSON schema, representing query results from RE:

-The result is always wrapped in an array of one element.
-This is extraneous but follows KBase convention.
+The result is always wrapped in an array of one element, following KBase convention.

 ```json
 { "type": "array",